-Bulgaria country profile - BBC News
+Bulgaria country profile

 A former air force commander, Mr Radev is a relative newcomer to politics who ran as an independent candidate with the backing of the opposition Socialists.

-His victory in the presidential election led to the resignation of Prime Minister Boyko Borisov and raised the prospect of early parliamentary elections.
+His victory in the presidential election led to the resignation of Prime Minister Boyko Borisov and early parliamentary elections.

 Mr Radev has pledged to maintain Bulgaria's position as a member of the European Union and NATO while also improving historically important ties with Russia.